GMOD/Apollo/docs/Configure.md

 Use ```openAnnotatorPanel=0``` to close the Annotator Panel explicitly on startup.

+### Setting default track list behavior

+By default the native tracklist is off, but can be added.
+For new users if you want the default to be on, you can add this to the apollo-config.groovy:

+    apollo{
+       native_track_selector_default_on = true
+    }

 ### Adding tracks via addStores

 The [JBrowse Configuration Guide](http://gmod.org/wiki/JBrowse_Configuration_Guide#addStores) describes in detail on how to add tracks to JBrowse using addStores.